Senate Republicans flee Roy Moore, but can't go far

 But like it or not, the party is probably stuck with him.

 Moore, in the wake of the Washington Post report that he forced a woman into a sexual encounter when she was 14 and he was 32, tweeted he would "NEVER GIVE UP."
 He vowed “to stand up and fight back against the forces of evil waging an all-out war” on his campaign.
-He called the allegations by the Post “false, false, [and] misleading" in a radio interview with Fox News' Sean Hannity, and a "dangerous lie" in a new statement released Friday.
+He called the allegations by the Post “false, false, [and] misleading" in a radio interview with Fox News' Sean Hannity.
+And at a Veterans Day event Saturday, Moore doubled down on his denial, claiming the Washington Post published the allegations in an attempt to sink his campaign.

 That seems to foreclose the possibility of Moore heeding his potential future colleagues' advice, slamming the door on any hope the Senate establishment might have had to get his name removed from the ballot before the December 12 general election — already a long-shot, given state laws.